 Planning an analytical study should include the availability and types of tools that are to be used for collection and reporting.
 Will a spreadsheet application or a data warehouse be employed and who will do the analysis?
 Are they qualified in statistical scrutiny and experienced in using the software tools available?
 Must they be part of the HR team or can an IT colleague extract and analyze the data?

 Finally, is the presentation of the outcome.
-By this stage the results may be self explanatory to you but the boss or the Board approaching the data for the first time will require additional clarity about the results.
+By this stage the results may be self explanatory to you but the boss or the Board approaching the data for the first time will require additional clarity.
 Don’t jeopardise all of this hard work by underestimating the importance of introducing the purpose of the project before presenting its conclusions.